oliverLo78/code-quiz/README.md

 ## Description

-- The motivation for this project was to create an codign assessment with multiple choice questions to using javaScript to make the web application
+- The motivation for this project was to create an coding assessment with multiple choice questions to using javaScript to make the web application
 - The reason this project was created is to practice the fundamental logic of javaScript
 - It creates a timed quiz which stores the correct and incorrect answers in local storage
 - learned about the DOM by having flexibility to edit and access elements of HTML using         javaScript